DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 As an entry point into these wider issues, contributors to this book focus on a specific technology of access control: geoblocking.
-Geoblocking, a spatially-aware filtering technology that uses IP address detection to determine a user’s location, has become a key mechanism for managing international video streaming traffic and maintaining separation of national media markets.
+Geoblocking, a spatially-aware filtering technology that uses IP address databases to determine a user’s location, has become a key mechanism for managing international video streaming traffic and maintaining separation of national media markets.
 The process is simple: when you visit a website, your IP address (e.g. 198.8.80.200) is run through a